jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today, however, we live inside the world the Industrial Age dreamed of making.
 We've grown a massive ecosystem of cities, factories, offices, telecommunications, and layers of infrastructure.
 The Industrial Age has done its job.
 It's time to transform the people into player gods using the digital tools they worked so hard to create.
 Mass-collaboration is the Internet Age's big picture we should all believe in now.

 Happily, we already good with digital tools.
-That's the reason we're so addicted to our phones.
-Checking news feeds, playing games, flying drones, and taking endless photos are acts of extras learning the tools of player gods.
+That's the reason we're so addicted to new technology.
+Checking news feeds, flying drones, taking endless photos, playing computer games are acts of extras learning the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
 Those were merely addictive toys until new philosophies turned them into the lightsabers that brought down Darth King and the Medieval Age.
 It was mastering new tools that empowered Main Street to read unknown history, see the universe for themselves, and revolt against royalty.

 Just so, we can also stop using our tools as toys and start wielding them as lightsabers to fight for a happier way of life.
 We just need to forget about Left/Right's phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Internet Age and win the game of civilization.